Meet the Team

 May’s research is funded by the Social Sciences and Humanities Research Council (SSHRC).

-Maija Kiviharju, BSc
+Maija Kiviharju, MSc

 Likewise, Maija's research interests pertain to reproductive events and parenting experiences, specifically the psychosocial aspects of infertility, pregnancy, childbirth, and the postpartum period.
 She also has an affinity for family dynamics and the interplay between biological factors (e.g., hormones) and mood.